ravichandola/GenAI/README.md

 1. Always use environment variables for sensitive information
 2. Keep your API keys secure and never commit them to version control
 3. Use the provided Pipenv environment for consistent dependency management
+4. Follow the project structure when adding new implementations

 ## License